jonny50905/TimeSheetSite/README.md

 The backend exposes `/api/reports/projects` which returns aggregated hours, cost, revenue and profit for each project based on submitted time entries.

+### Customers API

+Basic CRUD operations for customers are available at `/api/customers`.